-Sunflower (Helianthus annuus L.), a native of South America and Mexico, was introduced to India in 1969 as a supplement to traditional oilseed crops in order to increase the oil production in India.
-As an effective oilseed crop, it has replaced other less productive and less profitable oil seed crops, and it may be included into a variety of cropping systems as an intercrop, a catch crop, or a replacement.
+Oil seed production ranks second in importance next to food production.
+The shortage of edible oil has become a chronic economic and dietary problem in India with increasing demographic pressure.
+To increase the production of existing oilseeds and to bridge the gap between demand and supply, several attempts were made in the country during recent past through horizontal and vertical expansion including introduction of new oilseed crops for enhancing the oilseed production.
+Sunflower (Helianthus annuus L.), a native of South America and Mexico, was introduced to India in 1969 as a supplement to traditional oilseed crops to increase oil production in India.
+As an effective oilseed crop, it has replaced other less productive and less profitable oilseed crops, and also as a contingent crop under adverse climatic conditions, it may be included in a variety of cropping systems as an intercrop, a catch crop.

-Sunflower is a major oil seed crop in temperate climates.
-The world's population relies heavily on vegetable oil as ann edible oil source.
+Sunflower is a major oilseed crop in temperate climates.
+The world's population relies heavily on vegetable oil as an edible oil source.
 It has become popular in India because of the country's focus on vegetable oil production.
 India is a major producer of oilseed crops.
 Oilseeds play a significant role in India's agricultural sector.
-About 14% of the world's total oil seed production comes from this key oil seed crop.
-In Greek, Helio means sun, and ana thus means flower.
-Suryajmuki is the name given to the sunflower due to its heliotropieheliotrope movement.
-In the world of oilseed crops, it comes in third after soyabeansoybean, rapeseed, and mustard.
+About 14% of the world's total oilseed production comes from this key oilseed crop.
+In Greek, Helio means sun, and anthus means flower.
+Suryajmuki is the name given to the sunflower due to its heliotropic movement.
+It is the third most important oilseed crop of world after Soybean, Rapeseed & Mustard.

 An Indian oilseed crop, sunflower, is among the important oilseed crops in the country.
-A highly successful crop for farmers in southern India's rainfed areas, such as Northern Karnataka, Marathwada, and Rayalaseema, sunflower is grown in the late kharif/rabi season.
-Nearly half of the country's sunflower crop is grown in Karnataka, which ranks top in both area and output.
-UP and Tamil Nadu both have high levels of productivity.
+A highly successful crop for farmers in southern India's rainfed areas, such as Northern Karnataka, Marathwada, and Rayalaseema, where sunflower is grown in the late kharif/rabi season.
+Karnataka accounts for nearly half the area under sunflower in the country and ranks first with respect to area and production followed by AP.
+The highest productivity was recorded by UP followed by Tamil Nadu.

-When compared to other vegetable oils, sunflower oil is regarded superior.
+When compared to other vegetable oils, sunflower oil is regarded superior and also largest selling oil among branded oil segment.
 Sunflower oil is the most popular branded oil in India and the rest of the world because of its health benefits.
-Sunflower oil is a premium oil with a pale yellow colourcolor that is used in cooking and margarine.
-Its concentration ranges from 48 to 53 percent.
-When it comes to cholesterol levels in the coronary arteries, linoleic acid (64 percent) is an excellent source.
-Vitamin E can be found in the form of alpha tocopherol, which is present in the oil.
-Farmers like sunflower because of its greater adaptability, higher yield potential, shorter duration, and profitability.
-Farmers can also grow sunflowers.
+Sunflower oil is a premium oil with a pale yellow color that is used in cooking and margarine.
+Sunflower oil content ranges from 48 to 53 percent.
+Sunflower oil is a rich source of linoleic acid (64%) which helps in reducing cholesterol deposition in the coronary arteries of the heart.
+Oil contains high level of alpha tocopherol, a form of vitamin E. Farmers prefer to grow sunflower because of its greater adaptability, higher yield potential, shorter duration, and profitability.